sohndotcloud/so-you-think-you-know-git/README.md

 ## Git Config Tips

 `.gitconfig` adds flexibility when working on different projects.
-Adding a non-global configuration can smooth-up the workflow.
+Adding a non-global configuration file in the root project directory can smoothen up the workflow.
 ```
 [user]
   email = example@git.edu